shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ```
 * The `.` is used to mean the current directory

-Now when the program `hello_world` is run, text written to standard output will be place in the file hellow_world.myout<br>
+Now when the program `hello_world` is run, text written to standard output will be place in the file hello_world.myout<br>

 Programs usually read from the keyboard.
 For example, if your program has the following line: `cin >> value;`, the number typed at the keyboard will be placed into the variable `value`.<br>